 - QUEST Scholarship

-Created in 2016 by Suzanne Sebert, former Director of External Relations for AFS International in New York, the Quest Scholarship receives contributions from many individuals, organizations and fund raising events.
+Created in 2016 by Suzanne Sebert, former Director of External Relations for AFS International in New York, and championed by Debra Veatch, former high school STEM teacher, the Quest Scholarship receives contributions from many individuals, organizations and fund raising events.

 The Quest Scholarship program will award scholarships annually to a one or more academically qualified high school students from under-served populations, typically juniors or seniors, from the St. Louis region who have elected to pursue enrichment activities such as programs abroad, talent or academic resident summer programs, and who demonstrate unmet financial need.

 Currently, the Quest Scholarship provides support to St. Louis area students who are selected to participate in AFS study abroad summer programs.

 Scholarship funds are one of the most rewarding ways to give back to your community and they can be set up to last as long as you’d like, touching as many lives as possible.
 Reach out to us with questions or get the process started if you’re ready.